 What Are the Three Main Steps of PCI Compliance?

 Although PCI DSS compliance may seem overwhelming, the requirements can be reduced to three core elements that guide a continuous process of data protection measures.
-To avoid non-compliance, it’s imperative to assess, remediate, and report on a continuous basis.
+To avoid non-compliance, it’s imperative to assess, remediate, and report constantly.

 Assess